General Information

 - If my player is selected to a Minors Division team, is there a chance my player gets called up to Majors Division during the season?

-- Occasionally however, a Minors Division Player Pool participant will partake in a Majors Division game.
+- No. Occasionally however, a Minors Division Player Pool participant will partake in a Majors Division game.

 - What will my child need to bring to practice?